You can read more on the Green Erasmus portal. Moreover, you find the petition for increasing the Green Exchange top-up there.

 Most students travel abroad by plane, even if the destination is accessible by more sustainable modes of transportation.
 Physical mobility is not sustainable per se, but the CO2 emissions of trips could be reduced by two-thirds if you travel by train.

-Thus, we encourage you to avoid flying by airplane, use more sustainable transportation instead and apply for the €50 top-up.
+Thus, we encourage you to avoid flying by airplane, use more sustainable transportation instead, and apply for funding for additional travel days.

 Maybe you have heard of the concept of "slow travel" before.
 It also offers another perspective on travelling and asks: How fast am I travelling?
 What might I gain by travelling slower?